tetra-framework/tetra/README.md

   - Components with overridable blocks

-    Component can have multiple {% block(s) %} which can be overridden when used.
+    Components can have multiple {% block(s) %} which can be overridden when used.

   - JS/CSS builds using [esbuild](https://esbuild.github.io)